Pederson helps Cubs pound Reds 10-2 for 6th straight win - WHIZ News

 Nick Castellanos doubled in the eighth, extending his hitting streak to 15 games, but Cincinnati finished with just five hits in its third loss in four games.
 It dropped to 10-15 in May.

-The 13-hit attack for the Cubs helped the team overcome another injury.
-David Bote departed with a left shoulder injury after he got hurt on a slide into second in the fourth.
-He was helped off, and the team said he is undergoing further evaluation.

-Chicago jumped in front with two unearned runs in the second, taking advantage of some shaky defense by the Reds.
+Chicago jumped in front with two unearned runs in the second, taking advantage of some shaky defense by Cincinnati, and Zach Davies pitched shutout ball into the sixth.
+But Davies departed after Eugenio Suárez’s leadoff walk, and the Reds capitalized.

-Willson Contreras was caught off second on Bote’s one-out grounder to Eugenio Suárez, but the shortstop threw wildly to third for an error.
-Sogard then drove in Contreras with an infield hit, and Bote scored when pitcher Zach Davies reached on a bunt single.

-Davies threw shutout ball into the sixth before he was lifted after issuing a leadoff walk to Suárez.
-Two more walks loaded the bases for Tyler Stephenson, who lined a tying, two-run double into right field.
+Two more walks loaded the bases for Tyler Stephenson, who lined a tying two-run double into right field.

 Before Stephenson’s hit against Keegan Thompson (3-1), the Cubs bullpen had gone a franchise-record 38 1/3 innings without allowing an earned run.